-Our Best Butternut Squash Recipes
+Our Best Butternut Squash Recipes to Make This Fall

-Butternut squash might be fall's most versatile (and beloved!) vegetable.
+Butternut squash might just be fall's most versatile (and beloved!) vegetable.
 There are so many delicious ways to use this hard-shell squash, from soups and salads to lasagna and pizza.

 Basic Chicken Soup

 Chicken soup is the ultimate comfort food.
 It warms and satisfies, which is why you make it when you're feeling under the weather or chilled to the bone in winter.
 Our simple recipe has classic flavors and a short ingredient list—and it comes together faster than most versions (you'll have your spoon in a piping hot bowl in just over an hour).
 It's low-effort, too: All you have to do as the flavors meld together on the stovetop is give your soup the occasional stir.